heroiclabs/nakama-docs/docs/iap-validation.md

 __Product Mismatches__

-Each validated purchase exposes data (e.g. product ID) that can be used to tie a purchase to a  product, preventing attacks that attempt to use a valid (cheap) purchase to unlock a different (expensive) reward.
+Each validated purchase receipt exposes data (e.g. product ID) that can be used to tie a purchase to a product, preventing attacks that attempt to use a valid (cheap) purchase to unlock a different (expensive) reward.

 __Single Source of Truth__